Committed to Green

 In February of 2009, King County provided a free on-site test of air quality and circulation to assess for humidity and carbon dioxide levels.
 High measurements of these can be detrimental to health and learning abilities.
 According to the report the air in our classroom was “pristine”!
 That same year, Shorenorth received a two-year certificate of endorsement as an “Eco-Healthy Child Care” facility from the Oregon Environmental Council (www.oeconline.org/our-work/kidshealth/ehcc), making the school one of only four facilities in King County to voluntarily participate in this program.

 Since these initial milestones, Shorenorth has continued to follow best green practices.
-For example, we regularly compost food waste and paper towels; recycle paper, metal, and plastic materials; and encourage our older students to reduce their production of garbage and sort whatever garbage they do make.
-In this and many other ways, we teach children into becoming conscious, caring stewards of the earth.
+We renewed our certificate of endorsement at our new facility in 2018.
+We teach our children to become conscious, caring stewards of the earth.
+We regularly compost food waste and paper towels, recycle paper, metal, and plastic materials, and encourage our older students to reduce their production of garbage and sort whatever garbage they do make.